Rashad-Muntar/Rashad-Muntar/README.md

 #### 🌱 Things I am currently working on:
 - Enrolled in Microverse online Software Engineering Course
 - Taking online courses about Data Science and Machine Learning
+- Pursuing my Bachelor's degree in Information Technology from University of Education Winneba Ghana

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day